-LES maintains an Enterprise Risk Management ("ERM") program to identify, assess, prioritize and mitigate the adverse effects of enterprise risks.
-The ERM program receives input from all areas and various levels of the organization, including the LES Administrative Board.
+LES maintains an Enterprise Risk Management program (the "ERM Program") to identify, assess, prioritize and mitigate the adverse effects of enterprise risks.
+The ERM Program receives input from all areas and various levels of the organization, including the LES Administrative Board.
 A cross-functional Risk Management Committee, which has oversight from the Vice President and Chief Financial Officer, is utilized to discuss and analyze the potential risks that could hinder the achievement of LES' strategic objectives.
 Risks are evaluated periodically and escalated to the appropriate oversight levels, including the LES Administrative Board, when applicable.
-An overview of the ERM program is provided to the LES Administrative Board annually.
+An overview of the ERM Program is provided to the LES Administrative Board annually.

 Energy Risk Management.
 The nature of LES' business exposes it to a variety of risks, including exposure to volatility in electric energy and fuel prices and uncertainty in load and resource availability.
 To help manage energy risks, including the risks related to LES' participation in the Southwest Power Pool ("SPP") Integrated Market ("IM"), LES maintains an Energy Risk Management Program.
-The program establishes guidelines, roles, responsibilities and governance for employees participating in market activities to ensure management of energy market risks in a manner consistent with LES' risk tolerance.
+The Energy Risk Management Program establishes guidelines, roles, responsibilities and governance for employees participating in market activities to ensure management of energy market risks in a manner consistent with LES' risk tolerance.

 Future LES Facilities.
-LES signed an agreement February 13, 2015 to purchase a nearly 120-acre parcel of land for a new service center in the southeast part of the City.
-The LES board ratified the purchase on February 20, 2015, however the purchase is subject to contingencies prior to the expected closing on April 1, 2015.
+In 2015, LES purchased a nearly 120-acre parcel of land for a new service center in the southeast part of the City.
 The need for a second location is driven by growth of the customer base and service area, customer response time and travel time to support service in the south and southeast parts of the service area and risk management concerns about having all of LES' equipment and material housed at a single location.
+The new service center is anticipated to be completed in 2019.